ukmsoft/ng-ol-ext/README.md

-# ng-ol-ext
+# ng-ol-ext (Openlayers and Angular)
-Openlayers app on latest angular
+Openlayers basic functionality using latest angular